NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 - `AirTerminal:SingleDuct:ParallelPIU:Reheat`
 - `AirTerminal:DualDuct:VAV`

-The zone minimum air flow of the `AirTerminal:DualDuct:VAV`, `AirTerminal:SingleDuct:VAV:HeatAndCool:Reheat`, `AirTerminal:SingleDuct:VAV:HeatAndCool:NoReheat`, and `AirTerminal:SingleDuct:VAV:Reheat:VariableSpeedFan` is not currently autosizable so they should not be targeted by this new feature:
+The zone minimum air flow of the `AirTerminal:DualDuct:VAV`, `AirTerminal:SingleDuct:VAV:HeatAndCool:Reheat`, `AirTerminal:SingleDuct:VAV:HeatAndCool:NoReheat`, and `AirTerminal:SingleDuct:VAV:Reheat:VariableSpeedFan` is not currently "autosizable" so they should probably not be targeted by this new feature.
+Removing these objects from the list above give us the following air terminal objects:
 - `AirTerminal:SingleDuct:VAV:NoReheat`
 - `AirTerminal:SingleDuct:VAV:Reheat`
 - `AirTerminal:SingleDuct:SeriesPIU:Reheat`